Rohansingh3001/project-kisan/README.md

 ## 🚀 Overview

-AgriSaarthi is a comprehensive AI-powered farming assistant built specifically for Indian farmers.
+Agrosaathi is a comprehensive AI-powered farming assistant built specifically for Indian farmers.
 It combines the power of Google AI technologies to provide instant crop disease diagnosis, real-time market analysis, government scheme navigation, and voice-first interaction in local languages.

 ### 🎯 Core Features